INTERVIEW-BP sees early promise, growing investment in Mexico energy

 Exploration plans for each of the blocks will be submitted to regulators by September, Sladen said.

-While each of the three companies in the consortium has a one-third stake in both blocks, Statoil is the operator, responsible for development.
+While each of the three companies in the consortium has a one-third stake in both blocks, Statoil is the operator, responsible for executing the developments.

 "I see a future of us co-investing with Pemex on major projects," he said, without going into further detail.